w-k-s/snake-terminal/README.md

 ## To-Do

-1. Refactor SnakeGame (too much logic in one class)
+1. Refactor SnakeGame.cpp (too much logic in one class)
+2. Refactor Makefile (switch to SCons?)